Avnet/RASynBoard-Out-of-Box-Demo/docs/RASnyVideoSeries.md

 # RASynBoard Video Series

-This document provides links to short videos designed to help users get the most out of the Avnet RASynBoard Out of Box example application.
+This document provides links to videos designed to help users get the most out of the Avnet RASynBoard Out of Box example application.

 ## Getting Started
 This video walks through the [Getting Started Guide](RASyBoardGettingStarted.md) and reviews the process of cloning the OOB repo, building the application, loading it onto the RASynBoard and running the application using the Renesas e^2 studio debugger.
 Common issues are reviewed along with details on how to overcome them.